Courses and Course Materials

 QBC Journal Club, critical review of published scientific papers from scholarly journals, including comprehension, analysis, and evaluation of published scientific data.

-NEURO 214: Ethics and the Responsible Conduct of Research
+Grad 214: Responsible Conduct of Research

 Sessions cover data management, animals in research, human subjects in research, rules and etiquette of publications, procedures and rules of grants, corporate-academic interactions.